Abhiroop/Abhiroop.github.io/_posts/2024-07-25-Monty-Hall-Probabilistic.md

   else {- switching will -} certainly Win
 ```

-The comment `{- switching will -}` is simply added such that the specification almost translates to *literal* English.
+The comment `{- switching will -}` is added such that the specification almost translates to *literal* English.
 Now, we can observe the distributions:

 ```haskell
 > switching